IHPCSS/ihpcss-wiki/wiki/returning-mentors.md

 ## Q: How do I get to be a returning mentor?

-- looking people who have made a career change
+- looking for people who have made a career change
-- very competitive, about 35 applications, choose 4 or 5 depending on funding
+- very competitive, about 35 applications, choose 4 or 5 depending on funding (from each institution)